Gobot1234/steam.py/docs/api.rst

 | Steam                           | ``steam.STEAM`` |
 +---------------------------------+-----------------+

-Apps can be manually constructed using there app id eg:
+Apps can be manually constructed using their app ID eg:

 .. code-block:: python3